image of a truck driving through snow

 Handling Slippery Roads

 1. Slower Speeds: Snowy or freezing conditions reduce the amount of tire traction for your vehicle.
 The faster you are traveling, the longer it will take to come to a complete stop or change lanes without losing control.
-Slow down and reduce your chances of an accident.
+Slowing down will reduce your chances of an accident.

 2. Safe Distance: Drivers tend to travel in groups.
-As a result, vehicles slowdowns and accidents can lead to quick road congestion.
-The last thing a tractor-trailer operator wants is to be too close to other vehicles in less than pristine driving conditions.
-Leave as much space as possible between you and others during freezing or inclement weather.
+As a result, vehicle slowdowns and accidents can lead to quick road congestion.
+Leave as much space as possible between you and others when winter driving.

 4. Braking: Drivers of small vehicles may pump the brakes in icy conditions to decrease speed.
-As a truck driver, that strategy could cause your vehicle to fishtail if you are not perfectly straight.
-Also, do not employ the Jake brake.
+As a truck driver, this strategy could cause your vehicle to fishtail if you are not perfectly straight.
+Also, try not to employ the Jake Brake.
 It’s important to be frugal and cautious with braking during frigid weather.

 Napier instructors have experience in all different types of weather climates.
-Refreshing your CDL knowledge or enrolling in CDL training classes could help you learn how to better handle your vehicle during these winter weather conditions.
+Refreshing your CDL knowledge or enrolling in CDL training classes could help you learn how to better handle your vehicle during these winter driving conditions!

 The Time is Now.